Adnan Menderes: Domestic and foreign policy

 Menderes became quite famous for selling or distributing most of the estate he had inherited to small shareholders.
 He was more tolerant towards traditional lifestyles and different forms of practice of Islam than Atatürk and his party had been – he campaigned in the 1950 elections on the platform of legalizing the Arabic Islamic call to prayer (adhan), which had been banned in order to extirpate Arabic influences.
-He opened thousands of mosques across the country and as such, he was blamed by his political opponents for using religion as a tool for political gain.
 One of his first political moves was to exclude the pictures of İsmet İnönü on Turkish banknotes and stamps and instead put Atatürk pictures back, which were taken off when İnönü became president in 1938.
 Thanks to the public support and the legacy of Atatürk, it was a successful move, even if the Turkish law under the former president stated that the image of the president of the country would be placed on the banknotes (in this case Celâl Bayar).
-In one of his speeches, he said that members of parliament could bring back the caliphate if they so desired.

 President Dwight D. Eisenhower meets with President Celâl Bayar and Prime Minister Adnan Menderes at the Presidential Residence in Çankaya (December 1959).

 While remaining pro-Western, he was more active than his predecessors in building relations with Muslim countries.
 Menderes had a more liberal economic policy than earlier prime ministers, and allowed more private enterprise.
-In general, his economic policies of high agricultural spending, especially in infrastructure meant that the peasants of Turkey appreciated his premiership.
+In general, his economic policies of high agricultural spending, especially in infrastructure, meant that the peasants of Turkey appreciated his premiership.
+He also attended the Bilderberg Meeting in 1957 and 1959.

 He was most intolerant towards criticism, so he instituted press censorship and had journalists arrested, as well as attempting to oppress the opposing political parties and take institutions such as universities under his control.
 Menderes who was well liked by the people in general and also had the support of the Army Chief of Staff General Cemal Gürsel who, in a personal patriotic memorandum, had advocated that Menderes should become the president of the republic to secure the national unity, became increasingly unpopular among the intellectuals, university students and a group of radical young officers in the military, who feared that Kemalist ideology was in danger.

-The most important event that brought his fall from power was probably the establishment of Commission of Inquiries (Turkish: Tahkikat Komisyonu).
-The commission, composed only of Democratic Party MPs and bestowed those MPs with the powers of public and military prosecutors along with the right to give a verdict.
-This was against the principle of separation of powers and gave the MPs the power to both prosecute and judge.
-Furthermore, the commission's verdicts could not be taken to the appeal courts.